foundersandcoders/error-handling-workshop/README.md

 ```
 ... and could fail and break your application.
 This example seems trivial, but can easily happen (perhaps by forgetting to pass all arguments into a function, or passing them in the wrong order).

-Sometimes errors happen silently, causing problems down the line that are hard to trace;
+Sometimes errors happen silently, causing problems down the line that are hard to trace:

 ```javascript
 const addTen = (num) => num + 10